Mental Health & Wellbeing

 Our commitment to mental health and wellbeing ensures that our staff team are well qualified and trained to support our children.
 This includes annual Safeguarding training, Mental Health First Aiders, PATHs curriculum training for Early Years and KS1 teachers and restraint training for designated staff.

-We have a dedicated team at Orleans designated to emotional wellbeing and The Pastoral Care Team at Orleans include:
+We have a team at Orleans dedicated to emotional wellbeing and pastoral care.
+This includes:

 Dedicated Governor Link: Mrs Alex Axiom (Chair of Governors)